Help Rotary Change The World

-“More than USD$18 million in Rotary Foundation global grant funding was allocated to environment-related projects over the past five years.”
+“More than USD$18 million in Rotary Foundation global grant funding was allocated to environment-related projects between 2015 and 2020.”

-Supporting the environment becomes Rotary’s seventh area of focus, which are categories of service activities supported by global grants.
+Supporting the environment is one of Rotary’s seven areas of focus.
+These are categories of service activities supported by global grants.

-The environment joins peacebuilding and conflict prevention; disease prevention and treatment; water, sanitation, and hygiene; maternal and child health; basic education and literacy; and community economic development.
+The other areas of focus are peacebuilding and conflict prevention; disease prevention and treatment; water, sanitation, and hygiene; maternal and child health; basic education and literacy; and community economic development.